Dubrovnik to Kotor Day Trip: The Complete Guide for the Best Day Out

 Note: For those travelling by bus/coach, you’ll have longer waiting times.
 Each coach is assembled into the coach line and requires passport checks for all passengers.
 The same goes for buses.

-Top tip: The Vitaljina / Kobila border is the less busier of the two.
+The Vitaljina / Kobila border is the least busier of the two, so I recommend using this for a smoother trip.

 Below is what you’ll need to bring to cross the borders, depending on your circumstances.